Federal government websites often end in .gov or .mil. Before sharing sensitive information, make sure you’re on a federal government site.

 This measure evaluates inspection records representing interstate and intrastate carriers, and includes large trucks and buses.

 The percentage of timely records is determined by dividing the number of records reported on time by the number of total records evaluated.
-If the percentage of inspection records reported within 21 days is
+If the percentage of inspection records reported within 7 days is:

 Inspection records reported to MCMIS are used by the SMS to assess carrier safety performance and prioritize carriers for interventions.
 The SMS weights inspections based partly on the time elapsed since the inspection occurred.
 The graphic below shows how the SMS time-weighting places more weight on the most recent inspections, highlighting the importance of reporting inspection data promptly.